seannguyn/9321_asg2/README.md

 ## API
 We use Flask to build RESTful API.
 #### Authentication
-We need authentication in every API.
-Specifically, we have a pair in backend:
+We need authentication for Trend Analysis function:
 ```
-    "api_key": "your api key",
+    "username": "your username",
-    "api_secret": "your api secret",
+    "password": "your password",
 ```
 for every API request, the `api_key` field should be added into `Header`.
 The backend will check the match.
 #### Response Format